sanyaade-teachings/pippi/README.md

 - A small set of helpers and shortcuts via the `dsp` module for loading, mixing, and concatenating (via `dsp.join`) sounds.
 - Basic granular synthesis and wavetable synthesis examples.

-Some basic things from pippi 1 that are still missing (and coming very soon!):

-- Pitch shifting sounds
-- Square and impulse wavetables for windowing and synthesis
-- Using arbitrary wavetables for windowing and synthesis

-Bigger things from pippi 1 that are still missing:

-- Pulsar synthesis
-- The interactive / live mode and console which includes stuff like
-    - MIDI support
-    - Voice handling
-    - Live code reloading

-I'm excited to revisit the interactive console especially, and I'm looking into some cool stuff like using pippi instruments as generators to feed into sound streams, which should hopefully overcome some awkwardness of treating pippi 1 instruments like streams.

 [psf]: https://forge.ircam.fr/p/pysndfile/
 [lsf]: http://www.mega-nerd.com/libsndfile/